 Jarrow Hall House

 Jarrow Hall House is our beautiful grade II listed manor adjacent to the Bede Museum and overlooking Drewett's Park to the south.
-Jarrow Hall House is home to our café - Hive Coffee Company - on the ground floor alongside a unique hire and function space, the Oval Room, on the first floor.
+Jarrow Hall House is home to our independent coffee shop - Hive Coffee Company - on the ground floor alongside dedicated classrooms for learners with learning difficulties and disabilities on the first floor.

 Built around 1785 by local businessman Simon Temple, the building changed hands several times throughout the 20th century before benefiting from a £50,000 restoration project and becoming the Bede Monastery Museum in 1974.
 When the Bede Museum launched in 1993, Jarrow Hall House became used as a visitor café and also housed a permanent exhibition showcasing the building’s links to Jarrow's mining and shipbuilding heritage.